fish546-2018/laura-quantseq/README.md

 ### In this parent directory
 README.md
-laura-quantseq.Rproj: RMarkdown project file where all R scripts are executed
+  - **laura-quantseq.Rproj**: RMarkdown project file where all R scripts are executed
+  - **Process-presentation.pptx & .pdf**:  presentation file with bioinformatics and data analysis workflow

 ## Project Timeline:
 - Week 4: Hunt and gather.
 Read through [Misha Matz's lab resources](https://github.com/z0on/tag-based_RNAseq), plan the necessary steps I'll need to take to process QuantSeq data, identify programs/resources to accomplish each step.
 Identify pipeline to assemble transcriptome using just Puget Sound Oly RNASeq data.